Want to make it easier to order your prescriptions? Please see below

-Not registered with Patient Access yet for repeat prescriptions?
+Not registered with Online Services yet for repeat prescriptions?

 Please allow 3 working days, excluding weekends and Bank Holidays, for your request to be processed.
 Any problems please telephone the surgery.
 It is you or your representatives responsibility to ensure that your repeat prescription request is ordered in plenty of time.

 It is practice policy in these current times and for a limited time you can order medication by calling 02380742932 Mon-Fri 2:30pm – 5pm.